 Professor of Aerospace and Mechanical Engineering

-- 1989, Associates, Mechanical Engineering, University of California, Berkeley
+- 1989, Doctoral Degree, Mechanical Engineering, University of California - Berkeley

-- 1989, Masters, Applied Mathematics, Michigan State University
+- Master's Degree, Applied Mathematics, Michigan State University

 Bingen “Ben” Yang is Professor of Aerospace and Mechanical Engineering at the University of Southern California.
 With 20 years of research experience, he has published approximately 150 journal and conference papers in the areas of solid mechanics, vibrations, structural dynamics and controls.
 His current research interests include modeling, analysis, and deployment control of inflatable space structures, servo control of flexible positioning systems, and development of intelligent biomedical devices via smart materials and micro-electro-mechanical systems.
 A fellow of the American Society of Mechanical Engineers, Dr. Yang received his Ph.
 D. in mechanical engineering from the University of California at Berkeley.